 - Garmin Vívoactive 3 – Click to check current price on Amazon

-My feeling is that $250 is too much but perhaps that’s just because I don’t use the music feature that much.
+My feeling was when I bought the device back in 2018 that $250 is too much but perhaps that’s just because I don’t use the music feature that much.
 So for me, the $200 non-music version would have been a better fit.
+Currently at $130 the Vivoactive 3 provides great value.

 I did look at other high-quality devices for alternatives for the Vivoactive 3 in a lower price range to find something more affordable.
 In the Garmin line up, there is the Forerunner 35 listed at 170USD and the Vivosport listed at 140USD.
 Both of them have GPS and wrist-based heart rate monitoring.
 With the cheaper options, you do lose some of the sensors and tracking feature, for example, there is no swim mode in either of them.
 The Vivoactive 3 also looks better in my opinion.